troperville

 Kerrigan: I lied.
 I liberated this planet because it was the UED's primary staging point, not because I was under any obligation to you.
 I used you to destroy the Psi Disrupter.
 And now that I've got my Broods back, you're no longer necessary for my plans.
 I think I'll leave you here, Arcturus, among the ashes of your precious Dominion.
 I want you to live to see me rise to power.
 And I want you to always remember in your most private moments that it was you who turned me loose in the first place.

-Starkiller: You told me you'd stay away!
+Starkiller: You agreed to stay away!

 Vader: I lied, as I have from the very beginning.